zaqifathis/BIMserver-doc/Outgoing-internet-connection.md

-BIMserver (> 1.5) needs a working outgoing internet connection for the following:
+BIMserver (> 1.5) needs a working outgoing internet connection for the following purposes.

+> Node: If you don't have a working outgoing internet connection, have a look [here](https://github.com/opensourceBIM/BIMserver/wiki/Installing-without-internet-connection)

 # Updating/installing plugins
 Address: http://central.maven.org/maven2